ZackDev/zackdev.github.io/_posts/2022-11-24-a-techique-using-DNS-for-blocking-webcontent.md

 # Block content at different system levels

 ## Program
 Typical example is an AdBlocker plugin for browsers, which prevents Ads from getting inserted into the DOM.
-This does not stop the browser from requesting Ads from third party resources.
+This does, however, only stop the browser from accessing certain content.

 ## Local System
 Easiest way to block certain domain names is to modify `/etc/hosts` file which gets searched for hostnames before a request is made to an DNS resolver.